veertuinc/anka-docs/licensing.md

 ---

 {{< hint info >}}
-With the Anka 3 (apple processor) version, licensing of cores will be determined based on the performance core count.
+Anka Licensing for Apple Silicon machines is determined based on number of host model and host count and not on CPU core count.
 {{< /hint >}}

 ---